15

 Red

 Haut Brion (95p) came up with a stunning wine, well packed with fruit, intense and concentrated, while La Mission Haut Brion (92-93p) seduced nicely with its elegant and sophisticated approach.
-La Tour Haut Brion (88-89p9 was strong and robust.
+La Tour Haut Brion (88-89p9 was robust.

 Ferrande and Malartic Lagraviere were both well-structured and tasty.
 87-88p.
-Bouscat and Olivier (86p) were on the light side, nice and friendly, but anyway only correct wines.
+Bouscat and Olivier (86p) were on the light side, nice and friendly, but anyway, only correct wines.

 White